Atique22/crud-django/README.md

-# Django MongoDB CRUD API
+# Django MongoDB CRUD API (ORM)

-This project is a simple Django application that provides CRUD operations via REST API, using MongoDB without relying on Django's ORM and models.
+This project is a simple Django application that provides CRUD operations via REST API, using DB with Django's ORM and models.

 ## Features